AgoraIO/Agora-Miniapp-Tutorial/README.md

 ## Running the App

 First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
-Update "config.js" in the project root dir with your App ID.
+Update "config.js" in the util folder with your App ID.

 ```javascript
 const APPID = 'abcdefg'